History of Valentines Day in Ireland

 The first recorded Valentine's Day celebration in Ireland took place in the 17th century, when a group of young Irish men and women exchanged love notes and small gifts as a way of expressing their affection for one another.
 This tradition continued to grow in popularity over the centuries, and by the 19th century, it had become a widespread celebration in Ireland.

-Despite its commercialization, Valentine's Day remains an important holiday in Ireland, and it is a time for people to express their love and appreciation for one another.
+Despite its commercialisation, Valentine's Day remains an important holiday in Ireland, and it is a time for people to express their love and appreciation for one another.
 It is a day when people take the time to show their loved ones just how much they mean to them, and it is a day that is celebrated with joy and happiness all across the country.

 While Valentine's Day is now celebrated in many different countries around the world, it is particularly significant in Ireland, where it has a rich and storied history that dates back centuries.
 It is a day that is deeply ingrained in Irish culture and tradition, and one that is celebrated with great joy and enthusiasm by people of all ages.